kennychowdhary/tesuract/doc/source/introduction.rst

     corresponding multivariate polynomial regression class that utilizes existing linear regression algorithms in scikit-learn to train the model.

+* **Hyper-parameter search for best model fit**

+    pypce provides methods to perform hyper-parameter search for finding the best fit polynomial model.
+Moreover, we provide methods to compare these methods to other popular machine learning regression models like random forest regression and multi-layer perceptron models. [#]_

 * **Variance based sensitivity analysis**

     The polynomial regression class allows for easy feature importance or